openquoll/react-mug/README.md

 # <span id="2e62a5f">Intro</span>

-This is an incremental evolution from reducer-based state management aiming to remove conceptual burdens with compatibility.
+This provides an incremental evolution from reducer-based state management aiming to minimize conceptual burdens with full compatibility.

-With it, the typical reducer-based practice remains doable:
+With it, the typical reducer-based practice remains doable(.
+See also [an app-level one](#a6bd391)):

 ```ts
 // CounterReducer.ts